urness/CS167Fall2025/Notebook3.md

 For an example of this using the Iris dataset, see the notes from September 18th, ([or this GitHub repository](https://github.com/urness/CS167Fall2025/blob/main/Day08_Metrics_and_Testing.ipynb))

 ## What you need to do:
-1. Note that you will need to do some things to adapt it to your problem:
+1. Download `Car_Price_Prediction.csv` from the blackboard website, and create a subset of the data that consists of the numeric features `['Engine Size', 'Mileage', 'Year']` along with "Price", the target feature.
+Prepare the data in the following ways:

-    - Don't forget that you are doing regression -- pay attention to what you need to change to make this do regression rather than classification.
+    - Don't forget that you are doing regression -- pay attention to what you need to change in the implementation of kNN to make this do regression rather than classification.
     - Clean the data.
 Are there any missing data?
 Use a text field to describe what you decided to do to clean the data and why.
-    - Make sure to implement an appropriate regression metric - you can use any of the ones we talked about, but code it up yourself.
+    - Make sure to implement an appropriate regression metric - you can use any of the ones we discussed in class.
     - The sample code uses the word "classification" a lot in names of things - make sure you use the word "regression" instead if you write similar functions.

 2. Use the approximately 20% of a shuffled set as testing data.